buzzqw/TUS/OBSS/OBSSv2-eng.md

 - *Redirect Flow*.
 You cause flowing water in the area to move in a direction of your choice, even if the water has to flow over obstacles, up walls, or in other unlikely directions.
 The water in the area moves as you direct it, but once it moves beyond the spell' \*\*s area, it resumes its flow based on the terrain conditions.
 The water continues to move in the direction you chose until the spell ends or you choose a different effect.

 - *Whirlpool*.
-This effect requires a body of water at least 15 feet square and 7 feet deep.
+This effect requires a body of water at least 15 meters square and 7 meters deep.
 You cause a whirlpool to form in the center of the area.
-The whirlpool forms a vortex that is 1 foot wide at the base, up to 15 feet wide at the top, and 7 feet tall.
-Any creature or object in the water and within 7 feet of the vortex is pulled 3 feet toward it.
+The whirlpool forms a vortex that is 1 meter wide at the base, up to 15 meters wide at the top, and 7 meters tall.
+Any creature or object in the water and within 7 meters of the vortex is pulled 3 meters toward it.
 A creature can swim away from the vortex by making a Swim check against the spell' \*\*s Saving Throw DC.

 When a creature enters the vortex for the first time on a round or starts its turn there, it must make a Fortitude Saving Throw.
 On a failed save, the creature takes 2d8 bludgeoning damage and is caught in the vortex until the spell ends.
 On a successful save, the creature takes half damage, and isn' \*\*t caught in the vortex.
 A creature caught in the vortex can use 3 Actions to try to swim away from the vortex as described above, but has -4 to its Swim checks to do so.
 The first time each round an object enters the vortex, the object takes 2d8 bludgeoning damage; this damage occurs each round the object remains in the vortex.